Skip to Content

 Top right photo: Ros Kavanagh via Failte Ireland.
 Others: Shutterstock

-Athlone Castle in County Westmeath is located at the heart of Athlone Town, a short walk from Sean’s Bar – the oldest pub in Ireland.
+Athlone Castle in County Westmeath is located in the heart of Athlone Town, a short walk from Sean’s Bar – the oldest pub in Ireland.

 Like many Irish castles, Athlone Castle is perched at the side of a river – in this case, it’s the powerful River Shannon.